You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 What are the generic drug sources for tasimelteon and what is the scope of patent protection?

 Tasimelteon is the generic ingredient in three branded drugs marketed by Vanda Pharms Inc, Apotex, MSN, and Teva Pharms Usa Inc, and is included in five NDAs.
-There are thirty-two patents protecting this compound and two Paragraph IV challenges.
+There are thirty-three patents protecting this compound and two Paragraph IV challenges.
 Additional information is available in the individual branded drug profile pages.

 There are three drug master file entries for tasimelteon.
 Four suppliers are listed for this compound.